SyncfusionExamples/PDF-real-time-Examples/JobOfferLetter/README.md

-##### Example: JobOfferLetter
+##### Example: Job Offer Letter

 # Purpose
-The JobOfferLetter project is an example showing how to generate an Job Offer Letter Form document using the PDF library.
+The JobOfferLetter project is an example of the Job Offer Letter generation.
 The example demonstrates a simple one-page document that includes a text, images.

 # Prerequisites